Mattia Vacchiano

 ABOUT

-After my studies at the University of Bologna (MA), I obtained my PhD in Sociology at the Autonomous University of Barcelona (‘Extraordinary Thesis’ award 2019).
-I currently work as a lecturer in the Department of Sociology at the University of Geneva.
-I have also been a Senior SNF Researcher at the University of Lausanne (2018-2021) and a Visiting Fellow at the University of Buenos Aires (2016).
-I am a member of the Swiss Centre of Expertise in Life Course Research LIVES.
+Currently, I am a lecturer in the Department of Sociology at the University of Geneva and an active member of the Swiss Centre of Expertise in Life Course Research LIVES.
+I have previously held positions as a Senior SNF Researcher at the University of Lausanne (2018–2021) and a Visiting Fellow at the University of Buenos Aires (2016).

-My work has been published in Advances in Life Course Research, Computers in Human Behaviour, Social Indicators Research, PLoS ONE, Sociological Research Online, Leisure Studies, the Journal for the Theory of Social Behaviour and other international peer-reviewed journals.
+My research has been published in top-tier, peer-reviewed journals such as Advances in Life Course Research, Computers in Human Behavior, Social Indicators Research, PLOS ONE, Sociological Research Online, Leisure Studies, and the Journal for the Theory of Social Behaviour.

 NEWS